eknigge/AD320_Project/Docs/APIDesign.md

 ## Vendor view

 `GET    /vendor` - shows my cart’s location and availability
+`GET    /vendor/edit` - shows the page where I can edit my location and availability
+`POST   /vendor/edit` - update the cart’s location and availability

 `GET    /vendor/orders` - shows all my orders
+`POST   /vendor/orders` - update a order's completion status
+`POST   /vendor/orders/edit` - update an order's details

-`GET    /vendor/menu` - shows the screen where I can edit my menu
+`GET    /vendor/menu` - shows the screen where I can see my menu

-`POST   /vendor/cart` - update the cart’s location and availability
-`POST   /vendor/menu` - update the menu
+`GET    /vendor/menu/edit` - shows the screen where I can edit my menu `POST   /vendor/menu/edit` - update the menu

 ## System Admin